open-simh/simh/SIMH-V4-status.md

     $ unzip -a simh-vms-pcap.zip
     $ rename [.simh-vms-pcap]pcap-vms.dir []

-The PCAP-VMS components are presumed (by the descript.mms file) to be located in a directory at the same level as the directory containing the simh source files.
+The PCAP-VMS components are presumed (by the descrip.mms file) to be located in a directory at the same level as the directory containing the simh source files.
 For example, if these exist here: